Python REST APIs + Flask + Angular CRUD Example

 </div>

-python rest flask angularjs crud
+flask angular crud

 Delete User Details